xmartlabs/xmartlabs.github.io/_posts/2020-06-01-how-to-speed-up-inference-in-your-deep-learning-model.md

 Hopefully, all these issues will be solved in the near future...
 But considering that all these frameworks have high development speed it's likely that there will always be short-lived incompatibility periods.

-Post-training quantization is definitely a powerful tool, and although we experienced issues when quantizing a PyTorch [Faster R-CNN](https://arxiv.org/abs/1506.01497) model, you should still give it a shot, considering that after exporting your model to ONNX it doesn't take much effort trying to convert it via command line using `trtexec`, which is readily available along with TensorRT in [Nvidia TensorRT docker container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt).
+Post-training quantization is definitely a powerful tool, and although some PyTorch models can't be quantized with this method, you should still give it a shot, considering that after exporting your model to ONNX it doesn't take much effort trying to convert it via command line using `trtexec`, which by the way is readily available along with TensorRT in the [Nvidia TensorRT docker container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt).
-If this still doesn't work then we'd advise on looking for a TensorFlow implementation if quantization is still an approach you want to go for.
+If PyTorch quantization fails then we'd advise on looking for a TensorFlow implementation if quantization is still an approach you want to go for.

 ---